dickhardt/openid-provider-commands/openid-provider-commands-1_0-00.md

 >
 >**1.
 How does SCIM compare to OpenID Provider (OP) Commands?**
 >
 > The SCIM protocol is a general purpose protocol for a client to manage resources at a server.
 When the SCIM protocol is used between an IdP and an RP, the schema is defined by the RP.
-The resources managed are in the context of the RP tenant in a multi-tenant RP.
+The resources managed are in the context of the RP Tenant in a multi-tenant RP.
 Any extensions to the schema are defined by the RP.
-This provided an interoperable protocol to manage RP resources
+This provided an interoperable protocol to manage RP resources.
-> OP Commands are an extension of a user account created by OpenID Connect.
-It uses the same identity claims that the OP issues for the user.
-It uses the same token claims, and is verified the same way.
-OP Commands are issued in the context of the OP tenant in a multi-tenant OP.
+> OpenID Provider Commands are an extension of a user Account created by OpenID Connect.
+It uses the same identity Claims that the OP issues for the user.
+It uses the same token Claims, and is verified the same way.
+OpenID Provider Commands are issued in the context of the OP Tenant in a multi-tenant OP.
 >
+> SCIM is often used to ensure access to resources are in compliance with policies, a task OpenID Provider Commands are ill suited for where access to resources may be granted to Accounts not managed by the OP.
 >
 >**2.
-How do Shared Signals / RISC compare to OP Commands?**
+How do Shared Signals / RISC compare to OpenID Provider Commands?**
 >
 > Shared Signals and RISC are events that one party is sharing with another party.
 The actions a receiving party takes upon receiving a signal are intentionally not defined.
-> The actions taken by the RP when receiving an OP Command is specified.
-This gives an OP control over the account at the RP.
+> The actions taken by the RP when receiving an OpenID Provider Command is specified.
+This gives an OP control over the Account at the RP.
 >
 >
 >**3.
-Are OP Commands a replacement for SCIM, Shared Signals, or RISC?**
+Are OpenID Provider Commands a replacement for SCIM, Shared Signals, or RISC?**
 >
 > No. These standards are deployed by organizations that have complex requirements, and these standards meet there needs.
 Most OP / RPs do not deploy any of these standards, as the implementation complexity is not warranted.
-OP Commands are designed to build on OpenID Connect, allowing RPs using OpenID Connect an easy path to offer OPs a standard API for security and lifecycle operations.
+OpenID Provider Commands are designed to build on OpenID Connect, allowing RPs using OpenID Connect an easy path to offer OPs a standard API for security and lifecycle operations.
 >
+>**4.
+Why are there only groups?
+Why not roles and entitlements?**
+>
+>OpenID Provider Commands are used to project the Tenant data managed centrally by the OP.
+Groups are
+> a common term used by OPs to manage a collection of Accounts.
+The terms roles and
+> entitlements tend to be RP specific.
+Generally, groups from the OP will be mapped to
+> roles and/or entitlements that are RP specific, at the RP.
+>

 OpenID Connect 1.0 is a widely adopted identity protocol that enables client applications, known as relying parties (RPs), to verify the identity of end-users based on authentication performed by a trusted service, the OpenID Provider (OP).
-OpenID Connect also provides mechanisms for securely obtaining identity attributes, or claims, about the end-user, which helps RPs tailor experiences and manage access with confidence.
+OpenID Connect also provides mechanisms for securely obtaining identity attributes, or Claims, about the end-user, which helps RPs tailor experiences and manage access with confidence.

-OpenID Connect not only allows an end-user to log in and authorize access to an RP but also facilitates creating an account with the RP.
-However, account creation is only the beginning of an account's lifecycle.
+OpenID Connect not only allows an end-user to log in and authorize access to resources at an RP but may also be used to implicitly or explicitly create an Account at the RP.
+However, Account creation is only the beginning of an Account's lifecycle.
 Throughout the lifecycle, various actions may be required to ensure data integrity, security, and regulatory compliance.

-For example, many jurisdictions grant end-users the "right to be forgotten," enabling them to request the deletion of their accounts and associated data.
-When such requests arise, OPs may need to notify RPs to fully delete the end-user's account and remove all related data, respecting both regulatory obligations and end-user privacy preferences.
+For example, many jurisdictions grant end-users the "right to be forgotten," enabling them to request the deletion of their Accounts and associated data.
+When such requests arise, OPs may need to notify RPs to fully delete the end-user's Account and remove all related data, respecting both regulatory obligations and end-user privacy preferences.

 In scenarios where malicious activity is detected or suspected, OPs play a vital role in protecting end-users.
-They may need to instruct RPs to revoke authorization or delete accounts created by malicious actors.
-This helps contain the impact of unauthorized actions and prevent further misuse of compromised accounts.
+They may need to instruct RPs to revoke authorization or delete Accounts created by malicious actors.
+This helps contain the impact of unauthorized actions and prevent further misuse of compromised Accounts.

-In enterprise environments, where organizations centrally manage workforce access, OPs handle essential account operations across various stages of the lifecycle.
-These operations include activating, maintaining, suspending, reactivating, archiving, restoring, and deleting accounts to maintain security and compliance.
+In enterprise environments, where organizations centrally manage workforce access, OPs handle essential Account operations across various stages of the lifecycle.
+These operations include activating, maintaining, suspending, reactivating, archiving, restoring, and deleting Accounts to maintain security and compliance.

-OpenID Provider Commands enable OPs to manage these account lifecycle stages directly with RPs, building upon the existing OP / RP relationship to cover the full spectrum of account management needs.
+OpenID Provider Commands are a remote procedure call from the OP to the RP that enables OPs to manage the Account lifecycle, building upon the existing OP / RP relationship to cover the full spectrum of Account management requirements.

 ## Requirements Notation and Conventions